Snoop Dogg Blasts Donald Trump With Profanity Laced Video After POTUS Calls For Marshawn Lynch Suspension

 Marshawn Lynch is no stranger to controversy.
 He’s one of many NFL players who’s been kneeling or sitting down during the national anthem.
 The kneeling protest was started by current NFL free-agent Colin Kaepernick as a form of protest against racial profiling and police brutality.

-Snoop Dogg also gave a shout out to Lavar Ball who’s been on Trump’s bad side recently.
+Snoop Dogg also gave a shout out to LaVar Ball who’s been on Trump’s bad side recently.
 Trump boasted of helping bring LiAngelo Ball, son of LaVar, and two other members of the UCLA Bruins basketball team, back home after they were charged with shoplifting in China.
 The three college players were held in the Asian country and were facing jail time before they were allowed to come home.
 Trump immediately took credit for their release and wondered if he would get a “thank you” from those concerned.

 LaVar Ball responds to President Donald Trump and wishes him a "great Thanksgiving" https://t.co/6QryJFaxcc pic.twitter.com/ZeK6KmL4J0